nuclearWinters/lerna-monorepo/README.md

 To set up the project locally:

+1. Install Docker

+2. Run `npm install --no-save` in root folder (this will help your IDE to apply linting)

+3. Run `make setup` in root folder (this will create a volume in Docker in which the dependencies will be stored)

-1. Run `npm install` in root folder
+4. Run `make install` in root folder (this will install dependencies by using an Alpine Linux OS)

-2. Install `mkcert` and run `mkcert -cert-file localhost.crt -key-file localhost.key localhost` in `cert` folder
+5. Install `mkcert` and run `mkcert -cert-file localhost.crt -key-file localhost.key localhost` in `cert` folder (this will create a self-signed certificate so node microservices can use HTTP2)

-3. Run `make up` in root folder
+6. Run `make up` in root folder (this will run the instances with Docker Compose)

-4. Run `npm run populate` in `backend-auth-node` and `backend-fintech-mongo` root folders
+7. Run `npm run populate` in `backend-auth-node` and `backend-fintech-mongo` root folders (this will populate the mongo database with data)

-5. Go to `http://localhost:8000` to see the application
+8. Go to `http://localhost:8000` to see the application

-I'm experimenting with Rust and Cassandra in other folders.